Itibansal16/ALAN-AI-NEWS-READER/README.md

-# Alan-AI News Reader - Voice Assistant
+# Alan AI News Reader - Voice Assistant
 This is a voice controlled React News Reader using Alan AI.
 Alan AI is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.